cmu-delphi/delphi-epidata/docs/symptom-survey/survey-files.md

 Pacific time zone (UTC - 7). `recorded` refers to the day survey data was retrieved; see the [lag policy](#lag-policy) for more details.

+Every day, we write response files for *all* days of data, with today's `recorded` date.
+You need only load the most recent set of `recorded` files to obtain all survey responses; the older versions are available to track any changes in file formats or slight changes from late-arriving responses, as described in the lag policy.

 ## Conditions Responses are Recorded

 The survey was configured to record responses under two sets of circumstances: